Conditional Lower Bounds for All-Pairs Max-Flow: Reduction to Multiple-Pairs Max-Flow in Capacitated Networks

 We proceed to prove that if there is an assignment to $F$ that satisfies at least $p$ clauses then the graph $G_p$ we built has a pair $\alpha, \gamma$ with maximum flow from $\alpha$ to $\gamma$ at most $2^{(1-a-b)n}m-1$, and otherwise, every $\alpha, \gamma$ has a maximum flow of size at least $2^{(1-a-b)n}m$.
 Hence, by simply picking the maximal $j\in [m]$ such that the maximum flow in $G_j$ of some pair $\alpha,\gamma$ is at most $2^{(1-a-b)n}m-1$, and then by iterating over all assignments $\beta$ to $U_2$ with $\alpha$ and $\gamma$ fixed as the assignments to $U_1$ and $U_3$, we can also find the required triple $\alpha,\beta,\gamma$.

 For the first direction, assume that $F$ has an assignment that satisfies at least $p$ clauses, and denote such assignment by $\Phi$.
 Let $\alpha_{\Phi}$, $\beta_{\Phi}$, and $\gamma_{\Phi}$ be the assignments to $U_1$, $U_2$, and $U_3$, respectively, that are induced from $\Phi$.
 We will show that there exists an $(\alpha_{\Phi}, \gamma_{\Phi})$ cut whose capacity is at most $2^{(1-a-b)n}m-1$, hence by the Min-Cut Max-Flow theorem, the maximum flow from $\alpha_{\Phi}$ to $\gamma_{\Phi}$ is bounded by this number, concluding the proof of the first direction.
 We define the cut in a way that for every $\beta\neq \beta_{\Phi}$, the cut will have $m$ cut edges that are contributed from nodes related to $\beta$, and nodes related to $\beta_{\Phi}$ will be carefully added to either side of the cut, so that they will contribute capacity of only $m-1$ to the cut.
 This is done by exploiting the fact that there are at most $m-p$ blue paths from $\alpha_{\Phi}$ to $\gamma_{\Phi}$ through nodes associated with $\beta_{\Phi}$.
-To be more precise, we define a suitable cut as follows.
+To be more precise, we define a suitable cut as follows. \footnote{In previous versions including the journal version (TALG 2018), $V_3\setminus \{\gamma_{\Phi}\}$ was erroneously not included in the set $S$.}

 \begin{claim} The cut $(S,V\setminus S)=(S,T)$ has capacity at most $2^{(1-a-b)n}m-1$. \end{claim}

 \begin{proof}[Proof of Claim] We will go over all the nodes in $S$, and count the total capacity leaving to nodes in $T$ for each of them. $\alpha_{\Phi}\in S$ and all nodes $C_i^{\vDash}$ and $C_i^{\nvDash}$ that are adjacent to it are in $S$ too, hence it does not contribute anything.
 For every $i\in [m]$, we have two cases for nodes in $A$.
 If $\alpha_{\Phi}\vDash C_i$ then $C_i^{\nvDash}\in T$ and hence $C_i^{\nvDash}$ does not contribute anything.
 However, $C_i^{\vDash}$ has $2^{(1-a-b)n}$ outgoing edges, where all except ${(\beta_{\Phi})}_i^c$ are in $T$.
 Hence, it contributes $2^{(1-a-b)n}-1$ to the cut.
 Else, if $\alpha_{\Phi}\nvDash C_i$ then $C_i^{\vDash}\in T$ and hence $C_i^{\vDash}$ does not contribute anything.
 But $C_i^{\nvDash}$ has $2^{(1-a-b)n}$ outgoing edges, of which $2^{(1-a-b)n}-1$ are cut edges as their targets are in $T$, and the one incoming to ${(\beta_{\Phi})}_i^l$ is a cut edge if and only if ${(\beta_{\Phi})}_i\nvDash C_i$ and also $\gamma_{\Phi}\nvDash C_i$ (equivalently, ${(\beta_{\Phi})}_i^l\in T$), and in our current case it means that $\Phi\nvDash C_i$.
 Hence, for every $i\in [m]$, the nodes in $\{C_i^{\vDash},C_i^{\nvDash}\}$ contribute $2^{(1-a-b)n}-1$ to the cut if $\Phi\vDash C_i$, and $2^{(1-a-b)n}$ otherwise.
 Since there are at most $m-p$ clauses that are not satisfied by $\Phi$, summing over all $i\in [m]$ would yield a total of at most $p(2^{(1-a-b)n}-1)+(m-p)(2^{(1-a-b)n})=2^{(1-a-b)n}m-p$ cut edges for vertices with origin in $A$.